Animal Models of Psychiatric Disease

 Cognitive malfunctioning is a hallmark of several psychiatric disorders.
 In post-traumatic stress disorder (PTSD), as well as addiction, memory plays a key role in development and persistence of the disease.
 Although malfunction of memory is secondary to major depression (MDD), it can pertain even upon remission of primary depression.

 We study the process of memory formation, reconsolidation and extinction using fear conditioning and molecular and cellular interventions of the dorsal hippocampus.
 In addition, we focus on how these processes depend on AMPA and NMDA receptor plasticity (including auxiliary subunits) using transgenic mice.
-See our latest contributions to the Shisa-team eLife paper.
+See our latest contributions to the Shisa-team eLife paper., and the rest of the AMPA receptor auxiliary protein team’s Cell Reports paper on the role of Noelin1.

 Using the paradigm of social defeat-induced persistent stress (SDPS), we study the persistent phase of depression.
 This means studying these animals weeks after the fight phase of social defeat (rats, mice), in the absence of acute physical stressors, as is evident for example from normalised corticosterone levels and body weight.
 Doing so, we focus on molecules that are related to the vulnerability to depression and treatment outcome, as well as comborbidity to alcohol use disorders.
 Our latest results shows involvement of the extracellular matrix, as can be viewed in our Science Translational Medicine paper.